Apple Cider Pudding Cake

 - 2 cups chopped Granny Smith apples

-- 1 cup apple cider (apple juice can be substituted if apple cider can’t be found)
+- 1 cup apple cider, (apple juice can be substituted if apple cider can’t be found)

-- 1/2 teaspoon cinnamon
+- ½ teaspoon cinnamon

 - 1 teaspoon vanilla

-- 1/2 cup brown sugar
+- ½ cup (106 g) brown sugar

-- 1/4 cup flour
+- ¼ cup (36 g) flour

-- 1/4 cup brown sugar
+- ¼ cup (53 g) brown sugar

-- 2 tablespoons cold butter
+- 2 tablespoons (28 g) cold butter

 - Butter an 8×8 inch square baking dish.
 Heat oven to 350 degrees.